 The survey instruments for pregnant mothers will include the following: Enrollment Survey (Attachment 3a), Ages and Stages Questionnaire (Attachment 3c), Mullen Stages of Early Development (Attachment 3d), Postpartum Surveys (Attachment 3e, 3f, 3g) and Eligibility Form (3h).
 Fathers will also be given an enrollment survey (Attachment 3b).

 IIF that will be maintained by the cooperative agreement study partner, University of New Mexico (UNM) includes: mailing address, medical information and notes, biological specimens, phone number, and email address.
-However, this information will be de-identified prior to transmission to the RDC on CDC server.
+However, this information will be de-identified prior to transmission to the Research Electronic Data Capture (RedCap™) .
 In compliance with the federal Health Insurance Portability and Accountability Act (HIPAA), all participants will sign a HIPAA Authorization to Use and Disclose Protected Health Information for Research Purposes Form (Attachment 4).
 This purpose of this form is to get participants’ permission (authorization) to use health information about them that is created by or used in connection with this research.
 Please see Section A.10 for further details.

-Using the Rapid Data Collector data entry system, CHERs will administer an enrollment survey to enrolled mothers and fathers to identify demographic information, characteristics of the home environment, land use patterns including foods locally raised, and potential confounding exposures.
+Using the RedCap™ data entry system, CHERs will administer an enrollment survey to enrolled mothers and fathers to identify demographic information, characteristics of the home environment, land use patterns including foods locally raised, and potential confounding exposures.
 The enrollment survey will include questions involving use of prescription, over-the-counter, and recreational drugs, stress, physical activity, water usage, food behaviors, occupation, and activities conducted in the home which might create potential health risks.
 These environmental data will supplement data derived from the in-home intake survey of both mother and father, which will also occur prior to the birth of the baby.
 During this period, blood and urine samples will be collected from the mother and father to assess a wide range of biological markers of health.
 Urine, blood and meconium collected from the baby at birth will be assessed for various biological markers and radionuclides (uranium and radium in particular) to assess transport of contaminants across the placenta during pregnancy.

 The post-partum and children developmental surveys will be conducted at 2, 6, 9 and 12 months after the baby is born.
 All of these data sources combined with specific exposure variables will be used to conduct a multifactorial statistical analysis.
 Please see Attachment 6: Study Information and Participant Timeline for a detailed table on study interactions and Figures A & B for a graphical description of exposure model inputs, covariates and outcomes.